madihamujahid123/CSCE155-C-Lab02/worksheet.md

  Answer:
  Today is 22/10/2023
-His birthday was 30/12/1950.Hello bjarne. you are 69 years 2 weeeks and 4day old today.
+His birthday was 30/12/1950.Hello bjarne. you are 72 years 42weeeks and 3day old today.